jimdigriz/winci/README.md

 ## Issues

  * currently only Windows 11 Insider Preview is supported
+     * should work with other locales, but untested
+ * spice is not avaliable to macOS
  * ...still yet to describe how to use this image (ie. through WinRM and/or OpenSSH) for CI purposes.
  * find a way to disable Windows Defender from the CLI without a reboot
-     * this does *not* work as the 'Tamper Protection' needs to be done from meatspace:
+     * this does *not* work as the 'Tamper Protection' needs to be disabled from meatspace:

            powershell.exe -Command "Set-MpPreference -DisableRealTimeMonitoring $true"